hyperledger-labs/blockchain-explorer/README.md

 <a name="Hyperledger-Explorer-Swagger"/>

+## Run Hyperledger Explorer using Docker

+There is also an automated deployment of the **Hyperledger Explorer** available via **docker** having next assumptions:

+* **BASH** installed
+* **Docker** is installed on deployment machine.
+* By default, deployment script uses **10.10.0.0/24** virtual network, and needs to be available with no overlapping IPs.
+In case of overlappings, edit the script and change target network and container targets IPs.
+* By default both services (fronted and database) will run on same machine, but script modifications is allowed to run on separate machines just changing target DB IP on frontend container.
+* Crypto material is correctly loaded under `examples/$network/crypto`
+* Fabric network configuration is correctly set under `examples/$network/config.json`

+From new terminal.

+- `cd blockchain-explorer/`
+- `./deploy_explorer.sh`  (it will automatically deploy both database and frontend apps)

 ## Hyperledger Explorer Swagger

 - Once the Hyperledger Explorer has been launched go to http://localhost:8080/api-docs to view the Rust API description